The total guide to mobile app marketing in 2025

 Ebooks, white papers, and webinars

-After launch, you can also share content that’s been created by users, known as user-generated content (UGC).
+After launch, you can share content that’s been created by users, known as user-generated content (UGC).
 From app store reviews to social media mentions, UGC serves as valuable social proof that can persuade more users to try your product.

 Spotify, for instance, has a feature called “Wrapped” that creates a summary of your favorite songs of the year with a share link.
 When people share their top songs on social, the app gets a lot of free publicity.